nsubordin81/blog.synapseflux.com/docs/_drafts/basic_use_case_with_a_local_model.md

     * ideas for things I want to build with this simple approach:
         * an email classifier, and ultimately an agent to reorganize my emails and tell me what it did.
         * something to summarize large language model work
         * something to help me build my practice app in scala in such a way that I learn what I'm doing as I do it.
+    * quantization, what you learned about that.
+    *